friendly-traceback/docs/docs/_sources/tracebacks_en_3.7.rst.txt

     Traceback (most recent call last):
       File "TESTS:\runtime\test_unknown_error.py", line 12, in test_Generic
-        raise MyException("Some informative message about an unknown exception.")
+        raise UnknownException("Some informative message about an unknown exception.")
-    MyException: Some informative message about an unknown exception.
+    UnknownException: Some informative message about an unknown exception.

     No information is known about this exception.
     Please report this example to